 This past Thursday night, 2-10-11, “Oilpocalypse Now” happened at the stupendous Grand Lake Theater in Oakland.
-The speechifyers were Carol Brouillet, me, Lisa Gautier from Matter of Trust, Berkeley anti-corporate-personhood warrior Phoebe Sorgen, and Dr. Riki Ott.
+The speechifyers were this writer, Carol Brouillet, Lisa Gautier from Matter of Trust, Berkeley anti-corporate-personhood warrior Phoebe Sorgen, and Dr. Riki Ott.

 Well, if you know anything about current oilspill-related events, you know who Riki Ott is.
 If you don’t, get ready for a lesson in badassery.
 Her personal push now centers around the 28th Amendment for the Separation of Corporation and State.
 So we threw an event to further the idea, to start the ball rolling and empower people with knowledge.
 And to watch an excellent documentary about the Valdez disaster and its aftermath, and to figure out how to compartmentalize the sadness at the destruction which greedy spillionaires have wrought in the name of catering to the oil addiction they installed.

 Addiction (to oil, coal, fracking, and extraction-based energy) is best overcome with a spiritual experience, and nothing provides a spiritual experience like realizing, via the urgency facing Planet Earth’s health, humanity’s oneness far outweighs all the imagined separateness.

 Carol Brouillet and ourselves worked on the event for a month solid, emailing every press outlet, radio station, TV station, Bay Area mayor and/or city councilmember, and the entire law, poli-sci, and enviro departments of area colleges.
 Chicken John wrote it up for his new column at the SF Weekly.